 Urumqi Xinjiang, China Travel Guide

-Urumqi Metro Line 1 is operational, connecting the airport, train station, and city center.
-The metro is modern, clean, and a fast way to travel.
+Urumqi Metro Line 1 is operational, joining the airport, train station, and city center.
+The underground is modern, clean, and a fast way to travel.
 A wide network of public buses covers most urban zones.
 Buses are generally modern, air-conditioned, and frequent.

-Navigation apps like Baidu Maps (百度地图) and Amap (高德地图) are indispensable for planning public transport routes, offering real-time information and directions.
+Navigation apps like Baidu Maps (百度地图) and Amap (高德地图) are indispensable for planning public transport routes, offering real-up-to-the-minute details and directions.

 Use Baidu Maps or Amap for real-time routes and offline maps.